bakzonehey/create-your-own-adventure/english/wake-up/vigilante/end/end.md

 You were startled by the voice came out behind you, and turned toward the voice.

 "Oh is that really you?
-That vigilante lady?" the voice said when he saw the emblem on the left chest of your bodysuit.
+That vigilante lady?" the voice said when he saw the emblem on the left chest of your leotard.

 "I bet she lost a fight, got stripped off and left unconscious here.
 Now she has to go home dressed like that!"
 Another voice said behind you.